 Sunk Cost Fallacy

 Sunk cost fallacy is another significant bias.
 You cannot recover these sunk costs.
 Let’s apply it to money or time.
 Imagine paying $50 for a ticket to a concert.
 On the day of the show, there is a blizzard.
-Despite the worsening weather, you drive hours to get to the concert because of your initial investment even though you are less interested in going to the event.
+Despite the worsening weather, you drive hours to the concert because of your initial investment, even though you are less interested in attending the event.

-Sometimes you may be spending a lot of time researching and writing a paper.
-You have been writing pages and realize the topic is not that interesting, and you are spinning your wheels and wasting time.
+Sometimes you may spend a lot of time researching and writing a paper.
+You have been writing pages and realize the topic could be more interesting, and you are spinning your wheels and wasting time.
 Still, you don’t want to abort your paper, and you keep going.

 You are better off walking away than spinning your wheels.
-Take a step back and evaluate if you can do a better job by focusing on another topic or activity.
+Take a step back and evaluate if you can do better by focusing on another topic or activity.
 Don’t worry about the time spent if you still need to complete the task.
-Reversing course can be painful, but I often have regretted not doing so in the past.
-Start by sketching an outline of your report and begin to research your topic.
+Reversing course can be painful, but I have often regretted not doing so.
+Start by sketching an outline of your report and research your topic.

 Plan For Downtime

 I hate wasting time and other people’s time.
-As a result, I often carry a notebook, a book, and a small calendar when I find some downtime outside of my office or home.
-When I meet someone in a restaurant, Starbucks, or the park, I enjoy working on some small tasks as a precursor for doing an article or a report if I am early.
-Alternatively, if I don’t feel like working, I may just read.
+As a result, I often carry a notebook, a book, and a small calendar when I find some downtime outside my office or home.
+When I meet someone in a restaurant, Starbucks, or the park, I enjoy working on small tasks as a precursor for doing an article or a report if I am early.
+Alternatively, I may read if I don’t feel like working.

 Reading during downtime has been a typical habit going back to law school when I had limited time.
 It was always difficult to carry those heavy legal textbooks to use my class notes to summarize on index cards for studying.

-Sometimes, we just need downtime to stretch, do yoga, walk, run, sit, and just enjoy our lives.
-For some, the pandemic has allowed us to have time to be at home with our families if we were fortunate enough to work remotely.
+Sometimes, we need downtime to stretch, do yoga, walk, run, sit, and enjoy our lives.
+For some, the pandemic has allowed us time to be at home with our families if we were fortunate enough to work remotely.
 That means reducing your commute and being home more.
 Saving time may have resulted in some achieving a work/life balance that didn’t exist before.

 We have precious time to do what we need and want to do at school and work.
 By improving our time management skills, we can control our lives while being more productive.
-Although multitasking doesn’t work well, there are many ways we can improve our effectiveness and efficiency.
+Although multitasking doesn’t work well, we can improve our effectiveness and efficiency in many ways.

-Thank you for reading!
-If you found value in this article, you can find other articles on topics that may be of interest to you on The Cents of Money.
-Consider subscribing for free, get our weekly newsletter, and more.
+Thank you for reading this article!
+If you found value in this article, you can find other articles on topics that may interest you on The Cents of Money.
+Consider subscribing for free, getting our weekly newsletter, and more.